 The Water Dancer by Ta-Nehisi Coates

 A stunning novel about a young man who possesses a mysterious power to transport himself and others through time and space.
-Set during the era of slavery in America, the book tells a powerful and moving story about freedom, family, and the enduring human spirit.
+Set during the era of slavery in America, the book tells a powerful story about freedom, family, and the enduring human spirit.
 If you love historical fiction with a touch of magical realism, this book is definitely one to add to your reading list!

 Fiction